Fast Eddys

-Fast Eddys was a fast food and restaurant chain that primarily operated in Perth, Western Australia, and also briefly in Adelaide, South Australia, Cairns, Queensland, Melbourne, Victoria, as well as in New South Wales.
-Fast Eddys was most notable at the time of its establishment for being one of the few Perth restaurants open 24 hours a day, 7 days a week including public holidays.
+Fast Eddys was a fast food and restaurant chain that primarily operated in Perth, Australia, and also briefly in Adelaide, Cairns, Melbourne, as well as in New South Wales.
+Fast Eddys was most notable at the time of its establishment for being one of the few Perth restaurants open 24/7 including public holidays.

-In May 2019, the final remaining Perth CBD location closed after 41 years in business.
+In May 2019, the final restaurant in the Perth CBD closed after 41 years in business.